UnrealIOS/.github/profile/README.md

-For each CASE in FILE create INSTRUCTION
+For each CASE in FILE create INSTRUCTION_LIST

  - INSTRUCTION_PROMPT: "<natural_language_prompt_for_llm>"
  - INSTRUCTION_IMAGINE: "<natural_language_prompt_for_imaginizer>"